 This study employed a qualitative case study design to explore the interplay between teachers’ perceptions and their actual practices of oral corrective feedback (OCF) in Vietnamese EFL classrooms.
 Classroom research offers valuable insights into participant roles, instructional effects, and learning conditions [30].
-A qualitative approach was chosen for its strength in capturing complex classroom behaviors and uncovering the reasons behind alignment or mismatch between teachers’ beliefs and practices [31], [32].
+A qualitative approach was chosen for its strength in capturing complex classroom behaviors and uncovering the reasons behind alignment or mismatch between teachers’ beliefs and practices [31] and [32].

 Data were collected through semi-structured interviews and classroom observations.
-Thirteen-question interviews elicited teachers’ stated perceptions of OCF, while twenty-four observed lessons documented their actual feedback practices.
+Thirteen-question interviews TỐI NGHĨA elicited THE teachers’ stated perceptions of OCF, while twenty-four observed lessons documented their actual feedback practices.
 This dual-method design enabled a deeper understanding of how teachers conceptualize and implement OCF in real-time contexts [33].

 Research context and participants